 To connect or not to connect?
 That is the question.
 If you’re on LinkedIn, you’re probably aware of how many connections you currently have.
 It’s a defining number for professionals, because it speaks to how connected you are, right?
 Well... maybe.
 Lots of connections doesn’t necessarily mean lots of credibility.
-Perhaps connections aren’t as valuable as the LinkedIn community has made them out to be.
-Perhaps choosing not to connect has value.
+So, what are the best strategies for connecting on LinkedIn?
+Here are our best practices for LinkedIn connection.

 Whether or not the connections you have are of any value, the number of connections you have carries a lot of weight.
 However, when it comes to building credibility on LinkedIn, the value of connections must be viewed within a larger context than just a number on a screen (i.e. 500+ connections).
 Experience is necessary in order to build the right connections.
 And by building the right connections, you’ll receive the best recommendations and leads to future relationships.
 This process will build and nurture a healthy group of connections and will transform your personal profile on LinkedIn into one that adds credibility and growth to your professional service.